valerioda/redax/docs/databases.md

 ### db.log

 Sometimes the DAQ wants to inform users of some problem or exceptional circumstance.
 This is what the log is for.
 In the beginning we'll also include lots of debug output.
+Cap this collection to something reasonable, probably some hundreds of MB.

 The log documents have the following format:
 Basic log documents have the following simple format: